stashed/docs/docs/addons/etcd/overview/index.md

 ## Next Steps

-- Backup your Redis database using Stash following the guide from [here](/docs/addons/etcd/etcd/index.md).
+- Backup your Etcd database using Stash following the guide from [here](/docs/addons/etcd/etcd/index.md).